On contact cosmetic surgery: Background and preliminary result

 \subsection{The $d_3$-invariant}

-In \cite{Gompf98}, Gompf defined an invariant of homotopy classes of plane fields that obstructed them from being homotopic over the $3$-skeleton of a $3$-manifolds.
-This invariant goes by many names (differing by mutilplicitave or additive constants), but we will use the following normalization.
-Given a plane field $\xi$ on a $3$-manifodl $M$ one can find a $4$-manifold $X$ with an almost complex structure $J$ such that $\partial X=M$ and $\xi$ is the $J$-tangencies to the boundary (that is $\xi=TM\cap JTM$), see \cite{Gompf98}.
+In \cite{Gompf98}, Gompf defined an invariant of homotopy classes of plane fields that obstructed them from being homotopic over the $3$-skeleton of a $ 3$-manifold.
+This invariant goes by many names (differing by multiplicative or additive constants), but we will use the following normalization.
+Given a plane field $\xi$ on a $3$-manifold $M$ one can find a $4$-manifold $X$ with an almost complex structure $J$ such that $\partial X=M$ and $\xi$ is the $J$-tangencies to the boundary (that is $\xi=TM\cap JTM$), see \cite{Gompf98}.
 We define the $d_3$-invariant of $\xi$ to be

-where $\sigma(X)$ is the signature of $X$, $\chi(X)$ is the Euler characteristic of $X$ and $c_1^(J)$ is the first Chern class of $TM$ with the almost complex structure $J$.
-To make sence of $c_1^2(J)$ we need to assume that the Euler class (or Chern class) of $\xi$ is torsion.
-In that case, if one lets $Q$ be the intersection matrix of $X$, then there is a class $c\in H_2(X)$ such that $Q c$ is the Poincar\'e dual of $c_1^2(J)$.
+where $\sigma(X)$ is the signature of $X$, $\chi(X)$ is the Euler characteristic of $X$, and $c_1^2(J)$ is the first Chern class of $TM$ with the almost complex structure $J$.
+To make sense of $c_1^2(J)$ we need to assume that the Euler class (or Chern class) of $\xi$ is torsion.
+In that case, if one lets $Q$ be the intersection matrix of $X$, then there is a class $c\in H_2(X;\Q)$ such that $Q c$ is the Poincar\'e dual of $c_1(J)$.
 Then $c_1^2(J)$ is the intersection of $c$ with itself.
-That is, if one chooses a basis for $H_2(X)$ then $Q$ and $c$ are represented by a matrix and a vector, and $c_1^2(J)=c^T Q c$ where $c^T$ is the transpose of $c$.
+That is, if one chooses a basis for $H_2(X;\Q)$, then $Q$ and $c$ are represented by a matrix and a vector, and $c_1^2(J)=c^T Q c$ where $c^T$ is the transpose of $c$.